Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Pictograph of Cheyenne woman warrior Buffalo Calf Road Woman at the Battle of the Rosebud, from the Spotted Wolf / Yellow Nose Ledger book

-THE DETAIL ABOVE from a pictograph from the "Spotted Wolf / Yellow Nose Ledger Book" shows Cheyenne woman warrior Buffalo Calf Road rescuing her brother, Chief Comes in Sight, at the Battle of the Rosebud, as Little Hawk and Young Two Moon described.
+TWO PICTOGRAPHS from the "Spotted Wolf / Yellow Nose Ledger Book" are shown above.
+The top drawing depicts Cheyenne woman warrior Buffalo Calf Road rescuing her brother, Chief Comes in Sight, at the Battle of the Rosebud, as Little Hawk and Young Two Moon described.

 Here is Father Peter John Powell's discussion of this pictograph from People of the Sacred Mountain: